 Keywords:structural power, framework, epistemic injustice, apprehension, recognition

-In this text I carry out a philosophical analysis of the structural power that Miranda Fricker proposes in Epistemic Injustice starting from the idea of "interpretative frame" that Judith Butler elaborates in Frames of war.
+In this paper, I carry out a philosophical analysis of the structural power that Miranda Fricker proposes in Epistemic Injustice starting from the idea of the “interpretative frame” that Judith Butler elaborates in Frames of war.
 The relationship between the two concepts aims to explore how structural power generates, through the frame, certain epistemic blindnesses to hinder the identification of epistemic harms.
 To do so, first, I analyze the functioning of the interpretive frame and highlight how it operates by establishing an inside (what is recognized) and an outside (what is rejected) of it.
-Secondly, I examine the possibilities that exist of freeing perception from the norms of the interpretative frame.
+Secondly, I examine the possibilities of freeing perception from the norms of the interpretative frame.
 Finally, based on the work of José Medina, I propose a praxis of the gaze that consists in apprehending and recognizing what the frame rejects and tries to hide from the gaze.

 Broncano, F. (2020).
 Conocimiento expropiado.
 Epistemología política en una democracia radical.
 Akal.